Geraldine (2000 film): Plot

 Geraldine wakes up with a loud shriek.
 She had gone to bed as a man named Gerald.
 Somehow, overnight, she has undergone a mysterious transformation.
 Now an attractive woman, Geraldine abashedly looks over her new body.
 She seeks help from a medical professional, but her story is not taken seriously.
-The next morning Geraldine calls up an old girlfriend, who agrees to meet.
+The next morning Geraldine calls up an old girlfriend, Penelope, who agrees to meet.
 While waiting in a park, Geraldine draws unwanted attention from a group of men playing soccer.
 Resenting this, she attempts to display her own athleticism, but embarrasses herself.

 Struggling to assume her new role in life, Geraldine learns the many facets of womanhood from her former girlfriend, while continuing to fend off male advances.
 The two friends go to a nightclub together, and Geraldine attends therapy sessions.
 Although beginning to become more comfortable in her femininity, she has to endure horny, leering men in her corporate office.
 Upon being sexually harassed by her boss, she headbutts him.

 The old girlfriend is startled and upset to discover that Geraldine has taken a new modeling job.
 Geraldine does extraordinarily well in this profession however, attaining worldwide fame.
 She appears on the cover of renowned publications and channels her celebrity-status into political influence.
 After many years, Geraldine has decided to marry a man.
 Her old girlfriend rushes her to the ceremony, driving a motorcycle.
 As Geraldine reaches the end of the church aisle, a storm gathers overhead.
 Lightning strikes, and Geraldine transforms back into a man.
 Upon seeing the bearded Gerald, everyone gasps.
 Still wearing his wedding dress, Gerald feels his body and lets out a loud scream.
 Leaving the ceremony together, Gerald and his old girlfriend reconnect as a couple and eventually start a large family.